Read our 2016 Report Card for Buchanan.

-From Jan 2007 to Dec 2016, Buchanan missed 229 of 7,652 roll call votes, which is 3.0%.
-This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
+From Jan 2007 to Jan 2017, Buchanan missed 233 of 7,725 roll call votes, which is 3.0%.
+This is worse than the median of 2.1% among the lifetime records of representatives currently serving.
 ProPublica has tracked 9 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|